 Commission Vote | Proposed revisions to VCA bylaws

 J.C.
 La Riviere shared the proposed revisions to the VCA bylaws.
 The impetus for re-examining the bylaws was prompted by a former Commissioner’s resignation.
-Additional revisions were needed, such as adding clarification on the Board and agency as separate entities with distinct guidance documents.
+Additional revisions were needed, such as adding clarification on the Board and agency as entities with distinct functions and obligations, which could be better clarified in their governance documents.
 Discussions at this meeting would inform the revised bylaws which would be presented and voted on at the September Board meeting.
 Proposed revisions include:

 Officer Roles | Chair Parker opened the floor for discussion on the role of Secretary.
 She suggested that instead of overseeing minutes, that this would be a training role for Vice Chair or Chair.
 Commissioner Armstrong suggested to define the role of Secretary more broadly, given the smaller number of Commissioners and committee structures.
 It was agreed that the Secretary’s role would primarily serve to support both the Chair and Vice Chair.

 Nomination/Election Process | Commissioner Armstrong suggested eliminating the Nominating Committee in favor of floor nominations, given the small numbers of Commissioners.
 Commissioner Garrett requested that nomination conversations occur in advance.
-J.C. shared that if needed, both the nomination process and voting could be conducted during closed sessions.
+J.C. shared that if the board would like, under FOIA, discussions regarding nominees for officer positions could be conducted during closed sessions during which unofficial straw polls could be conducted, but that the board would need to be in open session for formal nominations and voting.

 Officer Terms | Chair Parker agreed that a two‑year term for officer roles would be appropriate given the learning curve.
 Executive Director Messick added that staff would appreciate this continuity.